 “I just want my life back,” she told California Superior Court Judge Brenda Penny.
 “All I want is to own my money, for this to end, and my boyfriend to drive me in his fucking car.”

 Though the conservatorship itself remains in place, certain key players have abdicated their roles in the aftermath of Britney’s explosive statement.
-Most recently, her father, Jamie Spears, filed a petition to end the arrangement entirely — a stunning reversal from the steadfast position he’s held for 13 years.
-Below, a guide to who’s involved and what happens next:
+Most recently, Judge Penny officially suspended Britney’s father, Jamie Spears, from his role as conservator.
+As we await a hearing to potentially terminate the conservatorship altogether, here’s a guide to who’s involved and what happens next:

 Jamie Spears assumed the role of financial and personal conservator when he enacted the guardianship in 2008.
-Though he relinquished control of Britney’s personal life to Jodi Montgomery — a licensed, private fiduciary appointed as conservator of Britney’s person — two years ago, he remains in charge of her finances.
+Though he relinquished control of Britney’s personal life to Jodi Montgomery — a licensed, private fiduciary appointed as conservator of Britney’s person — two years ago, he remained in charge of her finances until he was suspended on September 29.

-Yet the singer has painted her father as a driving force behind her misery, informing the court in July: “I want to press charges against my father today.”
-As conservatorship attorney Tamar Arminak explained to Vulture, his sustained involvement feels especially odd now that Britney has plainly stated how she feels about him.
+The singer has painted her father as a driving force behind her misery, informing the court in July: “I want to press charges against my father today.”
+As conservatorship attorney Tamar Arminak explained to Vulture, his sustained involvement felt especially odd after Britney had plainly stated how she feels about him.
 Jamie lacks “any kind of financial knowledge or specialty,” but his services cost Britney a total of $18,000 per month.
 In the media, Jamie has been cast as an aggressive stage parent constantly leveraging his daughter’s talent for personal gain — “I am Britney Spears!” he reportedly bellowed during an early conservatorship meeting — a charge he denies.
-And this summer, amid escalating calls for his removal from the case, Jamie’s position has remained slippery.
+And this summer, amid escalating calls for his removal from the case, Jamie’s position remained slippery.

-All of which is to say, his request to end the conservatorship altogether — and without making Britney undergo another psychiatric evaluation — comes as a huge surprise.
-In a court filing from September 7, Jamie acknowledged many of the points Britney has aired over recent months.
-“Ms. Spears has told this Court that she wants control of her life back without the safety rails of a conservatorship.
-She wants to be able to make decisions regarding her own medical care, deciding when, where and how often to get therapy,” the court documents read.
-Britney also wants to “control the money she has made from her career and spend it without supervision or oversight” and “be able to get married and have a baby, if she so chooses,” it continues.
-At this point, she “is entitled to have this Court now seriously consider whether this conservatorship is no longer required.”
+All of which is to say, his request to end the conservatorship altogether — and without making Britney undergo another psychiatric evaluation — came as a huge surprise.
+In a court filing from September 7, Jamie acknowledged many of the points Britney has aired over recent months, concluding that she “is entitled to have this Court now seriously consider whether this conservatorship is no longer required.”

 Britney’s legal counsel